styleguidist/react-styleguidist/docs/Cookbook.md

 3. Press the ![Continue](https://d3vv6lp55qjaqc.cloudfront.net/items/3b3c1P3g3O1h3q111I2l/continue.png) button and the debugger will stop execution at the next exception.

 ## How to use React's production or development build?
 In some cases, you might need to use React's development build instead of the default [production one](https://reactjs.org/docs/optimizing-performance.html#use-the-production-build).
 For example, this might be needed if you use React Native and make references to a React Native component's propTypes in your code.
 As React removes all propTypes in its production build, your code will fail.
-By default, React Styleguidist uses the development build for the dev server, and the production one for the static build.
+By default, React Styleguidist uses the development build for the dev server, and the production one for  static builds.
 ```js
 import React from 'react';
 import { TextInput } from 'react-native';